MicroBatVet/AI_VeterinaryCommunications/README.md

 **Maintainer of Repository

-This repository contains the raw data (note: date of birth and age redacted) and R code for the statistical analysis and figure generation of the above research study and accompanying peer-review manuscript.
+This repository contains redacted raw data (data redacted: Respondent, Collector ID, IP address, Age, and birth year) and R code for the statistical analysis and figure generation of the above research study and accompanying peer-review manuscript.

 Abstract